ehodu/void-linux-xfce-guide/README.md

 1 - _Keyboard_.
 Choose your default keyboard and press `Enter`.

 2 - _Network_.
 You'll have to put it manually.
 Put the network name, the protocol and the pass.
-For example, if your network's name is _Jane_, your protocol is _wpa_ (most common) and your pass is _jane123_, just do it on the fields.
+For example, if your network's name is _Jane_, your protocol is _wpa_ (most common) and your pass is _jane123_, just complete the fields.

 3 - _Source_.
 I strongly recommend select it from ISO, not from network.
 You'll get a minimal installation of the system by doing that.